Bird Calls and Sounds

 It truly is amazing to wake up in the morning to the sound of birds twittering and chirping in the fresh dawn air.
 Bird calls are a language of their own and are carefully uttered to convey important messages.
 Bird sounds are a great form of communication as they can be heard even when the “speaker” is not seen or is a far way off.

-Bird song is heard most determinedly at the beginning of the breeding season.
-However, these bird sounds are sung before migrating or when stopping along the way.
-Certain species defend their territory all year and thus sing continually and in some cases both male and female will sing for this purpose.
+Bird song is especially important at the beginning of the breeding season, and is also prominent before migrating or when stopping along the way.
+Certain species defend their territory all year round and thus sing continually, and in some cases both male and female will sing for this purpose.
 Bird song is most effective in the morning as sound travels farther in the still air.
-Birds will often call songs from high, exposed positions.
-This will reduce interference from surrounding bush and allow the sound to travel more effectively.
+Birds will often perch on high, exposed positions to make their voices heard, as this reduces interference from surrounding bush and allows the sound to travel more effectively.

 A fascinating bird sound is that of the lyretailed honeyguide of Central Africa.
 This bird will fly above the tree tops whilst singing; it then spirals down from these great heights.
 Whilst spiraling its tail vibrates and the wind blowing through its spiky feathers sounds like a loud drum.
 This sound can be heard over a great distance.